 At The Devonshire Clinic, our consultants can offer several treatments which can help with hyperhidrosis (excessive sweating).
 Your doctor will recommend some that you can use as self-help first of all.
 If these do not help improve your excess sweating or enable you to manage your condition, we can explore more medical hyperhidrosis treatment options.
 We provide medical hyperhidrosis treatments at our clinic in the Harley Street area of London.

 Self-help for hyperhidrosis

-Botulinum Toxin Type A injections (BOTOX) provide an effective treatment for hyperhidrosis in many people.
+Botulinum toxin injections provide an effective treatment for hyperhidrosis in many people.

-Treatment involves injecting small doses of Botulinum Toxin Type A into the skin of the affected areas.
-BOTOX works by blocking the action of nerves that supply theeccrine (sweat) glands.
+Treatment involves injecting small doses of the same agents used to aid skin wrinkles into the skin of the affected areas.
+They work by blocking the action of nerves that supply the eccrine (sweat) glands.
 This stops the glands from producing sweat.

-Treatment totally blocks the nerve ending for about 6-12 weeks but then new nerve endings start to form.
-This means the effects of Botox for the treatment of hyperhidrosis lasts for several months but will eventually wear off.
+Treatment totally blocks the nerve ending for about 6-12 weeks, but then new nerve endings start to form.
+This means the effects of the treatment of hyperhidrosis lasts for several months but will eventually wear off.

 Are there any side effects?

 Side effects include bruising or tenderness at the injection sites and increased sweating at other sites.
 Rare side effects include itching, muscle aches, allergic reactions and muscle weakness.

 Most patients notice some positive changes within the first week after treatment.
 The effects usually last between 4-7 months.

 Other treatments for hyperhidrosis